thefinn93/signald/README.md

 ```
 sudo apt install signald
 ```

+## Transition An Account From signal-cli

+signald's on-disk data structures are generally the same as or very similar to signal-cli's.
+Until recently, signald used the same location to store the accounts on the disk.
+To transition all of your accounts from signal-cli to signald, simply rename `~/.config/signal` to `~/.config/signald`.
+Please note that you should **not** copy and use the same account with both programs.
+Link them to the same user if you would like to use both signald and signal-cli.

+If you have installed the `.deb` and are using the system-wide signald service, copy to `/var/lib/signald`

 ## License
 This software is licensed under the GPLv3.
 It is based on [signal-cli](https://github.com/Asamk/signal-cli)